Warren8824/Warren8824/README.md

 👋 Hi, I’m **@Warren8824**

-## 👨‍💻 Aspiring Data Analyst | Python Enthusiast | Health Tech Innovator
+👨‍💻 Aspiring Developer | Cryptocurrency Enthusiast | Health Tech Visionary

 Hello!
-I'm Warren, a passionate developer on a journey to derive meaningful insights from data analysis.
+I'm Warren, a passionate developer on a journey to create innovative solutions in the cryptocurrency and health tech spaces.
 Welcome to my GitHub profile!

 ## Languages & Tools